Kankoda/LicenseKit/README.md

 # LicenseKit

-LicenseKit lets you protect your software with commercial licenses on major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).
-You can use it with boths apps and libraries, to require a license to use your software.
+LicenseKit is a Swift library that lets you protect your apps and SDKs with commercial licenses on major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).

-LicenseKit lets you define licenses with code, read licenses from plain and encrypted files, validate licenses from an API, and integrate with external services like Gumroad, etc.
+LicenseKit can define licenses with code, generate encrypted license files, read licenses from plain CSV files, integrate with any REST API, etc. It also has pre-defined Gumroad integrations in place.

 LicenseKit can validate expiration date, platform, bundle ID, tier, environment, features, and much more.
 It lets you cache licenses to handle temporary connectivity loss, and combine multiple data sources for flexible validation.